-Azure Government and CMMCFor DIB contractors that must meet the strict government and regulatory compliance requirements related to Cybersecurity Maturity Model Certification (CMMC) controls, Azure Government provides support for CMMC with FedRAMP High authorizations in place to address security controls related to the safeguarding of federal contract information (FCI), controlled unclassified information (CUI), and covered defense information (CDI).
+Azure Government and CMMCDIB contractors must meet the strict government and regulatory compliance requirements related to the established NIST 800-171 framework as well as current Cybersecurity Maturity Model Certification (CMMC) 2.0 controls.
+Azure Government provides support for those requirements with FedRAMP High authorizations in place to address security controls related to the safeguarding of federal contract information (FCI), controlled unclassified information (CUI), and covered defense information (CDI).
 Additionally, Azure Government provides the same controls for data encryption, including support for customer-managed encryption keys stored in FIPS 140 validated hardware security modules (HSMs) managed by Azure Key Vault.
 Moreover, an accredited third-party assessment organization (3PAO) has attested that both Azure and Azure Government meet the applicable requirements of DFARS Clause 252.204-7012.

 How Azure Government Differs from Azure